 The Concealer Moths (Oecophoridae) keep their body in a resting position almost horizontal in most species.
-The wings of most species are kept in a fairly steep roof posture, but in some species they are nearly flat and overlapping.
+The wings of most species are kept in a fairly steep roof posture, but in some species, they are nearly flat and overlapping.
 The forewings are elongated and the head is smooth, sometimes rough on the crown or with tufts of hair on the sides.
 The length of the antennas is about 20 to 75% of the length of the forewing.
-They are often held along the body, but in some species they protrude.
+They are often held along the body, but in some species, they protrude.
 The palps are often strongly curved upwards.
 Many species fly in the night and light up.
 A few species fly during the day.

 Subfamily: Oecophorinae

-Genu: Crassa
+Genus: Crassa

 Gold-brown Tubic – 2021 (NL)